The Masters Dance programme at IAB is designed for professional dance artists who wish to transition to the next stage of their career.

 The MA Dance programme has a number of distinguishing features:

-- The substantial opportunity to experiment, explore and expand, and create new dance work, in a stimulation and highly supportive creative environment
+The substantial opportunity to experiment, explore and expand, and to create new dance work in a stimulating and culturally diverse creative environment

-- The opportunity to develop as creative, informed and empowered and technical dance performers
+The opportunity to develop as creative, informed, empowered and technical dance performers

-- Its relationship with the partner MA Acting
+Its relationship with its partners MA Acting and MA Musical Theatre

-- Its unique synthesis of dance technique, choreographic practice and critical thinking
+Its unique synthesis of dance technique, choreographic practice, critical thinking and entrepreneurial endeavour

 Teaching and Learning Strategies